 There are so many ways to season this soup, and there are even more ways to garnish it.
 It's a truly customizable dish with layers and layers of flavor and broth that is to-die-for.

 One thing I love about this dish is that it is super healthy.
-There isn't a single thing in this recipe that is unhealthy, as a matter of fact… especially if you opt out of putting any added hoisin or hot sauce as a small topping.
-I don’t opt out of that though, because it adds a nice little kick to an already flavorful bite.
+There isn't a single thing in this recipe that is unhealthy, as a matter of fact… especially if you opt out of putting any added hoisin or hot sauce as a small topping – but that amount you'd put there is not enough to make this an unhealthy dish.
+I never opt out of these sauces because they add a nice little kick to an already flavorful bite.

 If you are looking for a family-friendly meal or something that works well for a group with different tastes, this is perfect because it follows the build-your-own concept.